 The information provided herein is for informational purposes only.
 It does not constitute an offer or recommendation to buy or sell any security.
 The views expressed in this newsletter may change in response to changing economic and market conditions.
 Past performance is not indicative of future returns.

 Advisory services are provided by Advice & Planning Services, a division of TIAA-CREF Individual & Institutional Services, LLC, a registered investment adviser.
-TIAA-CREF Individual & Institutional Services, LLC, and Teachers Personal Investors Services, Inc., members FINRA, distribute securities products.
+TIAA-CREF Individual & Institutional Services, LLC, Teachers Personal Investors Services, Inc., and Nuveen Securities, LLC, Members FINRA and SIPC, distribute securities products.
 TIAA-CREF Trust Company, FSB, provides investment management and trust services.

 Diversification is a technique to help reduce risk.
 There is no guarantee that diversification will protect against a loss of income.Equity investments are subject to market risk and volatility.
 Fixed income securities are not guaranteed and are subject to interest rate, inflation, and credit risks.
 Real estate securities are subject to various risks, including fluctuations in property values, higher expenses or lower income than expected, and potential environmental problems and liability.